brentp/totable/README.rst

 About
 -----

-Pythonic access to `tokyo cabinet`_ table database api. most of the `cython`_ code for this is stolen from `pykesto`_.
+Pythonic access to `tokyo cabinet`_ table database api.
+(NOTE: The original `cython`_ code was from `pykesto`_.)
+The aims is to provide a simple syntax to load and query data in a table.
-This library builds on that by adding the Col() query interface. e.g.
+Most of the work is handled by  the `Col`_ query interface. e.g.
 ::

     tbl.select(Col('age') > 18, Col('name').startswith('T'))

 to allow querying columns with numbers and letters transparently.
+Even though tokyo cabinet stores all values as strings.
-Also adds a few more niceties, see below.
+And more syntatic sugar below.

 Install
 -------